YextSolutions/Support-Analytics-Dashboards/README.md

 # Support-Analytics-Package
-Collection for support analytics dashboards
+Collection of dashboards purpose built for Support Search